 Choose the right size litter box for your guinea pig

-When choosing the right litter box, you’ll want to consider your guinea pig and the size of your cage.
-Unfortunately many guinea pig sized litter boxes are too small.
-Usually they are barely large enough for the guinea pig to sit in, with no extra room to put hay in.
+When choosing the correct litter box, you’ll want to consider your guinea pig and the size of your cage.
+Unfortunately, many guinea pig-sized litter boxes are too small.
+Usually, they are barely large enough for the guinea pig to sit in, with no extra room to put hay.

 So when choosing a litter box for your guinea pig, you’ll want to look at rabbit or ferret boxes.
-Some cat boxes may work, but you’ll need to find one with very low sides, or make a cutout on one size for easier access.
+Some cat boxes may work, but you’ll need to find one with shallow sides or make a cutout on one side for easier access.

 Recently I’ve switched all my guinea pigs over to Puppy Go Here litter pans.
 These are made for litter training small dogs and puppies, but they also work perfectly for guinea pigs and rabbits!

 These pans are not going to work if your cage is on the small side.
-However, if you have a c&c or similar type of cage, these litter boxes are absolutely worth it.
+However, if you have a c&c or similar cage type, these litter boxes are absolutely worth it.

-They have low sides, a very low cut out for guinea pigs to get in, and have tons of space to put hay and food.
-Guinea pigs often poop and pee where they eat, so putting all of their food in a litter box is actually very effective.
+They have low sides, a shallow cut out for guinea pigs to get in, and have tons of space to put hay and food.
+Guinea pigs often poop and pee where they eat, so putting all their food in a litter box is very effective.

-I have 3 of these litter boxes (in 3 different cages) now and they’ve cut my cleaning time by 80%.
-Completely recommend if you have the space in your cage!
+I have 3 of these litter boxes (in 3 different cages) now, and they’ve cut my cleaning time by 80%.
+Totally recommend it if you have the space in your cage!

 Choose a different material for the litter box